Dr. Banafsheh Seyed-Aghazadeh

 MS, University of Tabriz, Iran, 2011

 BS, University of Tabriz, Iran, 2007

 Dr. Banafsheh Seyed-Aghazadeh’s research focuses on Fluid-Structure Interactions (FSI), which combines fluid dynamics research with ideas on advanced nonlinear dynamics.

-FSI has significant implications for a number of physical systems, from aeolian harps to power transmission lines, towing cables, undersea pipelines, drilling risers and mooring lines used to stabilize offshore floating platforms.
-At FSI lab, Dr. Banafsheh Seyed-Aghazadeh research group works on designing flow-induced vibration-based energy harvesters from external sources available in the environment, such as wind or marine currents.
+At her research laboratory for Fluid-Structure Interactions Studies (FSI lab), Dr. Banafsheh Seyed-Aghazadeh research group works on fundamental aspects of FSI problems, as well as applications such as designing flow-induced vibration-based energy harvesters from external sources available in the environment, such as wind or marine currents.
 Her research group also works on investigating potentials of combining fundamentals of flow-induced vibration with machine learning algorithms, to lay the foundation for future research projects in the area of biomimetic fluidic sensor design with applications in ocean sensing.
 Such projects can directly advance the UMass Dartmouth’s role in building the blue economy through initiation of innovative and collaborative research projects at SouthCoast of Massachusetts.